rajeshark/discoverdollar-devops-assignment/README.md

 # step 3 prepare infrastructure in aws (ec2)
 use AMI OF EC2 IS ubuntu
 instance type -c7i-flex.large
-using -degault vpc is ok now not real word security group all ssh and http for anyware storage is 8-gp3
+using -degault vpc is ok now not real word use custom vpc security group all ssh and http for anyware storage is 8-gp3
 ![result](imges-result/infrasture-that-running-in-aws.png)